mr-ryan12/whats-for-dinner/README.md

 Checkout the Turing spec sheet [here](https://frontend.turing.edu/projects/module-1/dinner.html)

 ## Future Additions
-I'd like to add a login page at somepoint and also include some functionality for the 'Add Recipe' button.
+I'd like to add a login page at some point and also include some functionality for the 'Add Recipe' button.

 ## Contributors
 [Hannah Hudson](https://github.com/hannahhch)